top of page

 Creating AI-Ready Laboratories

-It is widely accepted that routine use of data standards will drive the creation of high quality, connected, and contextualized datasets.
-However, for standardized data to fuel realization of AI-Ready Laboratories, implementations at scale must be accelerated.
-In this session, we will explore how the convergence of Data Standards and AI may be the accelerator needed as both continue to enable each other.
+It is widely accepted that routine use of data standards will drive the creation of high-quality, connected, and contextualized datasets, and that these better datasets will enable more robust AI insights.
+However, for standardized data to fuel the realization of the vision of AI-ready laboratories, implementations of standardized data at scale must be accelerated, and data quality must be certified to build the necessary levels of trust.
+In the workshop, we will explore how the convergence of Data Standards and AI are mutual accelerators and enablers that may provide a viable path to a future state that can be executed NOW!

 Registration: